leon4rd/test/README.md

-## Why did the cookie cry?
-It was feeling crumby.
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.